MicrosoftDocs/azure-ai-docs/articles/machine-learning/concept-mlflow-models.md

 - **Load back the same object and types that were logged.** You can load models using the MLflow SDK and obtain an instance of the model with types belonging to the training library.
 For example, an ONNX model returns a `ModelProto`, while a decision tree model trained with `scikit-learn` returns a `DecisionTreeClassifier` object.
 Use `mlflow.<flavor>.load_model()` to load back the same model object and types that were logged.

-- **Load back a model for running inference.** You can load models using the MLflow SDK and get a wrapper with a guaranteed `predict` function.
+- **Load back a model for running inference.** You can load models using the MLflow SDK and get a wrapper that has a guaranteed `predict` function.
 It doesn't matter which flavor you use, because every MLflow model has a `predict` function.
 MLflow guarantees that you can call this function by using arguments of type `pandas.DataFrame`, `numpy.ndarray`, or `dict[string, numpyndarray]`, depending on the model signature.
 MLflow handles the type conversion to the input type that the model expects.
 Use `mlflow.pyfunc.load_model()` to load back a model for running inference.

 ## Related content